This is the fourth in an occasional series on this topic.

-Development of renewal needs via a comprehensive approach involves a more in-depth study where existing deficiencies and upcoming needs are evaluated by trained, experienced assessors who can adjust useful life to reflect actual conditions of the systems inspected.
+Development of renewal needs via a comprehensive approach involves a more in-depth study.
+In this case, existing deficiencies and upcoming needs are evaluated by trained, experienced assessors who can adjust useful life to reflect actual conditions of the systems inspected.
 This provides for more accurate data, resulting in the ability to provide truthful budget costs.

 This approach can cost three to eight times as much as a model.
 The increased upfront cost calls to mind the tagline from an advertising campaign in the 1970s: You can pay me now or pay me later!
 This sentiment is irrefutably applicable in this discussion.

-A report is developed for each facility with costs to correct existing deficiencies and anticipated lifecycle failures within a specified period of time, such as 10 years.
+A report is developed for each facility with estimated costs to correct deficiencies and anticipated lifecycle failures within a specified period of time, such as 10 years.
 The costs include variable project delivery expenses as determined by the owner (e.g., construction markups).
-Renewal needs can be calculated by building, a group of buildings, a category of deficiency and numerous other ways.
+Renewal needs can be calculated by building, group of buildings, category of deficiency and numerous other ways.

 Ideally, the renewal needs identified in a comprehensive approach are divided into two main categories – recurring and nonrecurring.
 Recurring needs are associated with replacement or renewal of building systems and components on a regular cycle.
-Examples might be roofs, chillers, windows, finishes and air handling units.
-Future recurring needs can be forecasted by creating an inventory of components within the facility.
-The inventory should include associated renewal costs, installation dates, life expectancy for each component and be categorized by ASTM UNIFORMAT II classification codes.
-Then, a detailed year-by-year projection of recurring renewal needs can be developed for each building.
+(Examples might be roofs, chillers, windows, finishes and air handling units.)
+Future needs are forecast by creating an inventory of renewable components within a facility.
+The inventory should include associated renewal costs, installation dates, life expectancy for each component, and be categorized by ASTM UNIFORMAT II classification codes.
+Then, a detailed, year-by-year projection of recurring renewal needs can be developed for each building.

 The other type of renewal needs are nonrecurring needs.
 These one-time facility repairs and improvements typically consist of modifications to accommodate accessibility, address fire/life safety issues or alter a building for a new use.
 They also include deficiencies that could negatively affect the structure or systems and components within.
-Examples of such needs are repair of building façade damage or a roof section or installing an ADA entrance ramp.
-For these needs, project recommendations are developed with estimated costs to rectify said deficiency.
-They each have a unique project number and are categorized by system, priority and classification.
-The costs are indexed to local conditions and markups applied as the situation dictates.
+(Examples of such needs are repair of building facade damage or a roof section or installing an ADA entrance ramp.)
+For these needs, recommendations are developed with estimated costs to rectify said deficiencies.
+Each nonrecurring need is categorized by system, priority and classification.
+The costs are indexed to local conditions, with markups applied as the situation dictates.

 If you aspire to be a proactive facility manager, always working in the upper echelons of efficiency, it is imperative to conduct a comprehensive assessment of your portfolio.
-This exercise will provide you with a prioritized list of facility renewal issues, both short-term and long-term.
+This exercise will provide you with a prioritized list of renewal needs, both short- and long-term.
 It doesn’t guarantee that you’ll never deal with surprises, but it does reduce the occurrence of them by orders of magnitude.

 In conclusion, you can develop an estimate of your facility renewal needs based on modeling or extensive detailed data.
 Which makes the most sense to you?